-NOTE: If this is a NEW INSTALLATION, it is necessary to flush out the first 1-2 gallons of water the first 1-2 bins of ice before consuming.
-This will allow for any debris in the lines to be cleared out and for the filter, if included, to fully engage.
+NOTE: If this is a NEW INSTALLATION, it is necessary to flush out the first 2 gallons of water and dispose the first 2 bins of ice.
+This will allow any debris in the lines to be cleared out and enable the filter to fully engage.

 Replace filter every six months.

 It is recommended that the water filter be replaced every six months or more often as needed.
 This can vary from household to household, depending on the frequency of use, water quality, and style of filter.
 If the water filter has not been replaced in the last 4-6 months, the water or ice may develop an unpleasant taste or odor.

 If the water taste fine but the ice doesn’t, this is the result of water softeners in the water.
 Water softeners do not have taste in a liquid state, but when frozen the chemical properties of the softeners change.
 This is why ice can taste different than the water.
 This is not the result of the unit, but the softeners added to the water.Next Step